RUB-InfSec/lightclients24/readme.md

   - In line 12 in `compose.yml`, set the chain length to `<LENGTH>`.
     If the server machine has less than 8 CPU cores, modify the CPUs assigned to each of the containers in `compose.yml` (`cpuset` fields).
     (The benchmarks in our paper used 16 independent cores per container.)
-  - Run the following command.
+  - Run the following command from `evaluation/baselines/popos`.
     The process is complete once all 7 "dishonest" containers output `Server listening on port 3679`.
     The first time, all dummy data is generated, which might take up to 15 minutes on an Apple M2 machine.